mhewedy/vermin/README.md

 Available Commands:
-  completion  Generates shell completion scripts cp          Copy files/folders between a VM and the local filesystem or between two VMs create      Create a new VM
+  commit      Commit a VM into a new Image completion  Generates shell completion scripts cp          Copy files/folders between a VM and the local filesystem or between two VMs create      Create a new VM